 Incoming claims are reviewed first for HIPAA compliance and then for Arkansas Total Care business rules requirements.
-The business rules that define these requirements are identified in the 837 Professional Data Element Table below, and are also available as a comprehensive list in the 837 Professional Claims - Arkansas Total Care Business Edits Table.
-HIPAA TR3 implementation guide errors may be returned on either the TA1 or 999 while Arkansas Total Care business edit errors are returned on the Arkansas Total Care Claims Audit Report.
+The business rules that define these requirements are identified in the 837 Professional Data Element Table as well as in a comprehensive list in the 837 Professional Claims - Arkansas Total Care Business Edits Table.
+HIPAA TR3 implementation guide errors may be returned on either the TA1 or 999, while Arkansas Total Care business edit errors are returned on the Arkansas Total Care claim audit report.